Overview

 Debug Functions locally

-We may run the functions on their own or all emulators.
+We run the functions on their own (serve), or along with other emulated services.

 npm run serve